sider/sider-docs/docs/tools/others/misspell.md

 ### `ignore`

 This option allows you to ignore certain words when checking.
-This value should be a comma-separated list.
+This value can be a comma-separated list.